designerei/deployer-recipes/README.md

 This repository contains specific recipes to integrate with [Deployer](https://deployer.org/).

 The recipes are customized for use with the `conplate` framework, built by designerei.
-They are intended to work with Contao version 5.3+, Deployer 7 and [Symfony AssetMapper](https://symfony.com/doc/current/frontend/asset_mapper.html).
+They are intended to work with Contao version 5.3+, Deployer 7.

 ## Install